cameronbrill/portfolio/content/posts/microsoft-interview.md

 ## I went to eat

+### RN94

+New American.
+Fairly average medium-upscale dining experience.
+Nothing to write home about(ironic).

-### I ate at Altura
+### Altura

 Italian.
 18 courses.
 Creative, innovative, delicious.
 Altura is everything that I love about food.
 Each bite imparted a different emotion.
 My eyes teared up as I ate everything.
 I love Altura.
+This is my new favorite restaurant in the US.